yellobyte/SoapESP32/README.md

 ### :mag: Searching for items using UPnP content search requests

-The doc files and/or manuals of most media servers only give sparse info as to their UPnP content search capabilities resp. what search/sort criterias their ContentDirectory service accepts.
-Hence it was a typical trial-and-error approach.
+The doc files and/or manuals of almost all media servers give no info as to a servers UPnP search capabilities.
+Easiest way to find out is to run the provided example _GetServerCapabilities_WiFi.ino_.
+It simply uses function _getServerCapabilities()_ to query each detected server in the local network.

-Of all the media servers I tested only **Twonky**, **Emby**, **Mezzmo** and **MinimServer** accepted content search requests to a various extent.
-This of course might depend on the version used (freeware, fully licensed, etc.) as well as the server's software release.
+Not all media servers support UPnP content search requests.
+Of the ones I tested **Plex** and **Serviio** did not.
+In contrast **Twonky**, **Emby**, **Mezzmo**, **UMS**, **Jellyfin** and **MinimServer** accepted search requests albeit to a various extent.
+This of course might depend on the version used (free version or fully licensed) as well as the server's software release, etc. Have a look at [*GetServerCapabilities_WiFi_2-Warning.log*](https://github.com/yellobyte/SoapESP32/tree/main/doc/Logfiles/GetServerCapabilities_WiFi_2-Warning.log) for an example of reported capabilities.

 Below follow some examples for successfully tested **search criterias**:
 1) Searching for items whose property **title** contains the string "wind":